TejaswiMN/CSD326-Practicum/README.md

 # CSD326-Practicum

 Lab Assignment - 2
-Working with git nd GitHub
+Working with git and GitHub